PRINCE16989/Assembly-Interpreter/README.md

                                  // i.e., to the instruction ADD x6, x1, x2
         14.SW x6, 0(x5)
      ```
   - This code is just for reference.
-The comments and empty lines must be removed before trying to execute this using the interpreter.
+The comments must be removed before trying to execute this using the interpreter.
 ## Execution
 Download all the files into a folder.
 1. Compile the project: